-An implementation Agreement was signed on 11 February 2015, regarding a Joint Doctoral Training towards degree of Doctor of Philosophy PhD, under which a substantial number of students affiliated to Makerere University College of Health Sciences have completed a double PhD degree at KI and MU in the past years.
+An agreement was signed 2015, regarding a Joint Doctoral Training programme towards degree of Doctor of Philosophy, PhD, under which a substantial number of students affiliated to Makerere University College of Health Sciences have completed the joint doctoral training programme in the past years.

-A double PhD degree programme has been developed based on double registration/admission, joint supervision and a joint examination process.
-Since 2002, supervisors at Makerere University (MU) collaborate with supervisors at Karolinska Institutet to supervise Makerere doctoral students.
-The PhD candidates are under the regulations of both universities, and have a Master’s degree as a minimum requirement, for example a basic degree in medicine, biochemistry, or social sciences.
+A joint doctoral training programme has been developed based on double registration/admission, joint supervision and a joint examination process.
+Since 2002, supervisors at Makerere University (MU) collaborate with supervisors at Karolinska Institutet to supervise doctoral students from Makerere University.
+The doctoral students are under the regulations of both universities, and have a master’s degree as a minimum requirement, for example a basic degree in medicine, biochemistry, or social sciences.

-From initially including five research areas in 2002 with 20 sub-projects and PhD students, in 2014 the collaboration comprises seven research areas and 40 PhD students.
+From initially including five research areas in 2002 with 20 sub-projects and PhD students, in 2014 the collaboration comprised seven research areas and 40 PhD students.
 As of 2015, there have been 32 PhD thesis defended in this programme.
 However in the Sida financed programme 2015-2020, there was hardly any more funding for students working in a "sandwich programme".

 At KI the collaboration has extended to include supervisors and research groups beyond those normally involved in university collaborations with low-income countries, and also beyond those initially supported.

-Counterparts at MU are the Faculty of Medicine and the Institute of Public Health, as well as relevant parts of the University Administration, e.g. School of Graduate Studies.
-The targeted Makerere supervisors are university staff members with a doctoral degree.
+Counterparts at MU have been the College of Health Sciences and the School of Public Health, as well as relevant parts of the University Administration, e.g. School of Graduate Studies.

 Thirteen years of financial support from the Swedish International Development Cooperation Agency (Sida) has resulted in 44 graduated PhD students from Uganda and more than 500 peer reviewed articles, the majority with a Ugandan as first author.
 All Ugandan PhD graduates have remained in Uganda and thirteen have embarked on postdoc training.
 It is expected that this increased pool of trained researchers and locally directed research projects will have effects on the development of civil society in Uganda.